 The Versatile Wall Hack: AKTOP Modular Pegboard Organizer

 If you love the look of the IKEA Skadis but need a more flexible or accessible option, the AKTOP Peg Board Wall Organizer 4-Pack is a brilliant choice.
-These 12″x12″ plastic panels are modular, meaning you can arrange them in a long horizontal strip above your tufting frame or stack them vertically to fit a narrow corner in a tiny room.
+These 12″x12″ plastic panels are modular, meaning you can stack them vertically to fit a narrow corner in a tiny room.

 The Heavy-Duty Budget Alternative: Simple Houseware Utility Cart